 The Company's derivative instruments classified as level 1 represent exchange-traded futures contracts for which pricing is readily available.
-There were futures contracts outstanding of \$53.0 million notional, used to economically hedge agency mortgage-backed securities, resulting in an unrealized loss of \$8 thousand as of December 31, 2016, which is recorded in securities sold but not yet purchased and derivatives in the statement of financial condition.
-Additionally, related to these transactions, securities collateral of \$0.5 million has been posted as of December 31, 2016 and is included in securities owned in the statement of financial condition.
-During the year ended December 31, 2016, gross realized losses of \$0.4 million related to futures contracts were recorded in trading gains, net of losses in the statement of comprehensive income.
+There were futures contracts outstanding of \$439.6 million notional, used to economically hedge agency mortgage-backed securities, resulting in an unrealized gain of \$145 thousand as of June 30, 2017, which is recorded in securities owned and derivatives in the statement of financial condition.
+Additionally, related to these transactions, securities collateral of \$1.0 million has been posted as of June 30, 2017 and is included in securities owned and derivatives in the statement of financial condition.